-Putting your freezer to work will save you time and money during the busy winter months.
-If you can find a day or two to devote to some big-batch cooking, get to it – it will ensure you have healthy, prepared meals at the ready, and will help reduce the number of take-out dinners you rely on in a pinch.
+Putting your freezer to work will save you time and money during the busy winter months (especially as we head toward the busy holiday season).
+If you can find a day or two to devote to some big-batch cooking, get to it — it will ensure you have healthy, prepared meals at the ready, and will help reduce the number of take-out dinners you rely on in a pinch.

 Here are eleven ways to get the most out of big-batch cooking: